xvnpw/ai-security-analyzer/README.md

   - Detailed security design analysis in `output-deep-analysis.md`

 Each detailed analysis file provides comprehensive information about specific security aspects, including detailed descriptions, impact analysis, mitigation strategies, and implementation recommendations.

+## Checkpointing

+The application supports checkpointing to help recover from failures during long-running analyses.

+### How Checkpointing Works

+1. **Automatic Checkpoint Creation**
+   - Checkpoints are automatically created during execution
+   - Stored in SQLite database in the checkpoint directory (default: `.checkpoints`)
+   - Each execution has a unique thread ID based on mode, target, and prompt type

+2. **Recovery Process**
+   - Use `--resume` to attempt recovery from last checkpoint
+   - If checkpoint exists, execution continues from last successful state
+   - If no checkpoint exists, starts from beginning

+3. **Checkpoint Management**
+   - Checkpoints are automatically cleared upon successful completion
+   - Use `--clear-checkpoints` to manually clear existing checkpoints
+   - Change checkpoint location with `--checkpoint-dir`

+4. **Limitations**
+   - Checkpoints are implemented using Langchain's checkpoint saver, which is not fully implemented yet.
+It might work incorrectly.
+Hope it will be fixed in future.

 ## Troubleshooting